mahavedalla/mahavedalla/docs/questions/dhamma/Was the Buddha an esoteric teacher 1d8e99d0911281069c24d4c8f98af9c7.md

-# Was the Buddha an esoteric teacher?
+Question: Was the Buddha an esoteric teacher?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: AN 3.129